 Insulin Resistance and PCOS

-Angela Grassi, MS, RD, LDN, states “Personally, I find that insulin resistance is the hardest to treat because insulin is so stubborn!
-To combat this, I make changes in my lifestyle which include balanced eating, regular exercise, stress management techniques and insulin fighting supplements like Ovasitol.”
+Angela Grassi, MS, RD, LDN, states, “Personally, I find that insulin resistance is the hardest to treat because insulin is so stubborn!
+To combat this, I make changes in my lifestyle, which include balanced eating, regular exercise, and stress management techniques.”

-Kelly Keating, Founder of PCOSLiving.com adds “The biggest struggle for the majority of women with PCOS is managing insulin resistance or stabilizing blood sugar levels.
-Approximately, 70% of women with PCOS are insulin resistant.
+Kelly Keating, the founder of PCOSLiving.com, adds, “The biggest struggle for the majority of women with PCOS is managing insulin resistance or stabilizing blood sugar levels.
+Approximately 70% of women with PCOS are insulin resistant.
 Insulin resistance is complicated and is often not addressed at all by the medical community, even though its effects play a major role in the symptoms that women with PCOS experience (difficulty losing weight, constant hunger, and fatigue).
 The two issues go hand in hand.

 What I found to help me reverse my PCOS and balance my blood sugar levels was adopting a healthy diet, incorporating exercise, and taking supplements that help increase insulin sensitivity.
 It sounds overwhelming at first, but so is all the baggage that comes along with PCOS.
 I truly believe addressing insulin resistance is the key to taking back your body, and I wish more women with the condition were given the information and the tools needed to remove it from their lives.”

-Laura Gilstrap RD, LD/N of LG Nutrition Consulting, shares “My biggest struggle with PCOS is infertility.
+Laura Gilstrap RD, LDN, and owner of LG Nutrition Consulting, shares, “My biggest struggle with PCOS is infertility.
 This comes secondary to mensural cycle regulation and insulin resistance.
-In order to regulate my cycle and balance my hormones, I follow the ketogenic diet, take Ovasitol, Vitamin D, and a prenatal supplement and exercise.
-I work with PCOS woman of all shapes, sizes, conditions, and struggles.
+In order to regulate my cycle and balance my hormones, I follow the ketogenic diet, take inositols, vitamin D, and a prenatal supplement, and exercise.
+I work with PCOS women of all shapes, sizes, conditions, and struggles.
 The main struggle, however, is weight maintenance and carbohydrate cravings.
 In order to overcome this, I typically recommend a low carb/anti-inflammatory diet coupled with increased water intake, exercise, and supplements.
 Stress management, sleep, and adrenal fatigue are also areas that I review and address.”

 Making Your Health a Priority